 Pernod Ricard Produces Hand Sanitizer to Help U.S. Combat COVID-19 Virus

-Premium wine & spirits leader Pernod Ricard USA announced that it will produce and donate hand sanitizer to help in the national fight against the COVID-19 virus.
-The health and safety of our employees – and our communities – is our top priority,” Ann Mukherjee, Chairman, and CEO, Pernod Ricard North America said.
+Premium wine & spirits leader Pernod Ricard USA announced that it would produce and donate hand sanitizer to help in the national fight against the COVID-19 virus.
+The health and safety of our employees – and our communities – is our top priority,” Ann Mukherjee, Chairman, and CEO, Pernod Ricard North America, said.
 “In times like this, it is important that everyone, especially companies with strong U.S. roots, like ours, prioritize good corporate citizenship and step up in the name of the greater good.
 I am glad that we were able to form this public/private partnership and repurpose our spirits production facilities to meet a pressing, national need.”